mirayerkoc/DSA210_Project/README.md

 Machine learning models (Random Forest, XGBoost, etc.) for pollution prediction Time series forecasting (ARIMA, LSTM, etc.) for air quality trends Model evaluation and validation

+This work is original and created for *DSA 210 – Introduction to Data Science*.
+AI tools (e.g., LLMs) are used only for writing assistance and debugging, following Sabancı University’s academic integrity policies.